rdpstaff/EcoFunPrimer/README.md

 The example config file has the java_jni_include and java_jni_include_os directories for my computer.
 The java_home directory is ``` /Library/Java/JavaVirtualMachines/jdk1.8.0_121.jdk/Contents/Home/ ``` You will find the include directory in java_home in my case it is ``` /Library/Java/JavaVirtualMachines/jdk1.8.0_121.jdk/Contents/Home/include/ ```.
 In the JNI include directory, you will find operating system specific folder in my case it is ``` /Library/Java/JavaVirtualMachines/jdk1.8.0_121.jdk/Contents/Home/include/darwin ```.
 These directories are required to compile primer3 native code.

-3. Go to the PrimerDesign directory and compile the primer3 native code using the command bellow:
+3. Go to the PrimerDesign directory and compile the primer3 native code using the command below:

 ```
 make